 Have you ever wondered how your iron accuracy compares to those who have similar handicaps, or how the different distances affect your game?
 Today, we’ll cover those two questions by analyzing millions of rounds of all handicap levels.

 We hope that after reading this, not only you’ll have a solid base to compare your performance against your handicaps but also know what you should be aiming towards.
 We’d like to point out that if you upgrade to our PRO membership you’ll get tons of more robust insights specific to YOUR game.

 Back to the data!
 We defined accuracy as % of shots that land on the green, or GIR%.
 For this exercise, we looked at Par 3 shots in the following distance ranges: <125yds, 126-150yds, 151-175yds, 176-200yds, 201-225yds, and +225yds that we showed in colored lines.

-There are some interesting finds for sure!
+There are some interesting finds for sure.

 Also, we can see that in shots between 201-225yds and +225yds, there’s a slight increase in the accuracy of high handicappers.
 This can be caused by the use of rescue clubs or hybrids, which can give some golfers more control over their shots.

 Obviously, these are mere interpretations of the data.
 What is your favorite insight or takeaway?
 Comment below!